 Get the latest from TODAY

-Prior to joining MSNBC in July 2011, Melvin was a weekend anchor for WRC, NBC’s owned-and-operated station in Washington, DC.
-Before joining WRC, Melvin earned acclaim as an evening news anchor for WIS in Columbia, South Carolina, where he was named “Best Anchor” by the South Carolina Broadcaster’s Association and awarded two Emmy Awards.
+Prior to joining NBC News and MSNBC in July 2011, Melvin was a weekend anchor for WRC, NBC’s owned-and-operated station in Washington, D.C.
+Before that, Melvin earned acclaim as an evening news anchor at WIS in Columbia, South Carolina, where he was named “Best Anchor” by the South Carolina Broadcaster’s Association and awarded two Emmy Awards.

 Melvin is a graduate of Wofford College in Spartanburg, South Carolina, where he serves on the board of trustees.
 He is an active member in several charities, including Fred’s Team at Sloan Kettering and Big Brothers Big Sisters.

 Melvin resides in Connecticut with his wife, ESPN’s Lindsay Czarniak, as well as son Delano and daughter Sybil.